Caro996/Telling-stories-with-data/Commute to work in US.md

 Another part mission from this new chart is the recommendation part.
 With different perspective, we only critique what we think good or bad and it ends.
 But the purpose of critique is not to give critique, it’s also about a discussion of what can be done differently to serve different audience or purpose.

-So if I will add to this new method a part: recommendations this chart like what has been mentioned above.
+So if I will add to this new method a part, it will be recommendations for this chart like what has been mentioned above.